armele/ott/README.md

 - Added new custom hunger/saturation/exhaustion system!
   - Similar to AppleSkin but written from scratch with clean, nondeprecated code and new icons
   - Used apples for the food icons in homage to AppleSkin ♥
+- Added new custom health/hearts display to mimic Colorful Hearts
+  - This displays all health hearts on one hud line to clean up the display
+  - Each set of 20 health is a new color (red, orange, yellow, etc)